cylc/cylc-admin/dec-workshop-agenda.md

   - Introductions, with interpretive dance
   - Overview and showcase of work and plans on the BoM/Altair/Cylc project (Control Panel, Apache Kafka, reporting DB, authentication etc.)
-  - (then: start afternoon topics early if possible)
+  - Then: begin afternoon topics early, if possible

 - __Afternoon__:
   - (Cylc Development and working practices)
   - (as we have a bunch of new team members!)
   - git, GitHub, GitHub Flow, testing, Travis CI, Codacy, Riot.im or Slack?, etc.
+  - the development roadmap: what's been discussed and decided so far?
-  - Then: begin the Architecture discussion (see Tuesday)
+  - Then: begin Tuesday's Architecture discussion early, if possible

 ### Tuesday
 - __All day__:
   - (Architecture)
   - System components:
-    - GUI front end, "hub", reverse proxy, sub-services for suite discovery and start-up, etc.
+    - GUI, "hub", reverse proxy, sub-services for suite discovery and start-up, etc.
     - other?
 GUI server, "suite state server", ...?
+  - How closely can we follow (and even borrow code from) Jupyter Hub?
-  - What runs where, privileged or as the user?
+  - What runs where?
+Privileged, or as the user?
-  - Server-side framework(s)
+  - Server-side Python framework(s)
     - Flask (+gevent?) or Tornado?
-  - Inter-component communication?
+  - Inter-component communication - network protocols and API(s)
     - WebSocket and GraphQL seem advantageous (compared with HTTPS and a REST API) but do they need to go all the way from the GUI to the suite daemons?
 If not, what are the implications?
-    - what about other alternatives at the back end?
+    - alternatives at the back end?
 ZeroMQ, Protocol Buffers (& gRPC?)?
-  - How closely can we follow and and even steal from Jupyter Hub?
-  - Suite server data structures, API, and network protocol
+  - Suite server data structures
-    - REST or GraphQL?
-    - HTTPS, or WebSocket, or ZeroMQ, or Protocol Buffers (& gRPC?)?
-    - (note this overlaps with the architecture discussion, Tuesday)
+    - are lists of nodes and edges sufficient for all views?
   - Do we need a simplified architecture for individual use?
     - or just run all components as the user?